 Add the chopped vegetables and blend until you get a homogeneous mixture.If the mixture is too dry, add more oil, little by little.

-The color of the mixture may vary depending on the quantity of each vegetable: more orange, more yellow, more green.
+The color of the mixture varies based on the amount of each vegetable: more orange, more yellow, more green.

-Your homemade light vegetable stock cube without salt and no cooking is ready to be frozen.
+Your homemade light vegetable stock cube without salt and no cooking is ready to freeze.

-The addition of oil to the vegetable stock cube preparation allows for preservation.
+Adding oil to the preparation of the vegetable stock cube allows for its preservation.

 The amount of oil per cube is minimal.

-To prevent it from frying, simply use it with water or other liquids.In the case of brothy first courses, to avoid glycemic spikes, it is advisable to cook the pasta separately, rinse it, and add it to the brothy sauce prepared separately; in this way, the starch released by the pasta during cooking is eliminated.
+To prevent it from frying, use it together with water or other liquids.In the case of brothy first courses, to avoid glycemic peaks, it is advisable to cook the pasta separately and then rinse it and add it to the brothy seasoning prepared separately; in this way, the starch released by the pasta in the cooking water is eliminated.

 Cook the pasta separately from the broth.